 We will share information with the school, college, or other setting the pupil is moving to.
 We will agree with parents and pupils which information will be shared as part of this.
-We will transition the pupils into a placement in the same way that they were transitioned into Ivy Lane and to support the success of the placement through developing good lines of communication, planned and well managed support and transitions to reduce anxiety.
+We will transition the pupils into a placement in the same way that they were transitioned in to Keyes Barn and to support the success of the placement through developing good lines of communication, planned and well managed support and transitions to reduce anxiety.